 To see more before and after images, visit our Gummy Smile Correction Gallery.

 Did you know that pigmentation of the gums is a normal physiological process?
 Depending on the pattern and extent of your pigmentation it may be a noticeable aspect of your smile that you feel can be improved upon.
 This condition used to be considered untreatable, however, with the use of the MVP-7 Periolase, the same laser used for periodontal disease treatments, you can change your smile in just one procedure!
 No matter how extensive the pigment, it can be safely, permanently and comfortably removed.

 Did you know that the human jaw is shrinking in size?
 It may sound like no big deal, but it is much more than not just having room for your third molars (wisdom teeth).
 Since actual tooth sizes haven’t changed, we end up with a discrepancy between the room needed to house the teeth and the bone needed to hold them.
 What orthodontists need to do is “expand” the arch in order to treat the crowded teeth.
 This leads to recession, as much as eight times more than those who haven’t been treated with orthodontics.
 But there is a silver lining: POPA or Pre-Orthodontic Periodontal Augmentation.
-In one procedure, Drs.
-Levine and Fava can help to BOTH quicken the orthodontic treatment time AND prevent/treat the post-orthodontic recession.
+In one procedure, our periodontists can help to BOTH quicken the orthodontic treatment time AND prevent/treat the post-orthodontic recession.
 This treatment needs to be coordinated with an orthodontist who is well educated with these treatment goals and philosophies.
-Make an appointment with Dr. Levine or Dr. Fava to discuss this exciting treatment option.
+Make an appointment with one of our doctors today to discuss this exciting treatment option.